VishalRock04/weather/README.md

 # WEATHER APPLICATION
-WeatherNow is a minimal desktop application that displays live weather data for any city in the INDIA.
+Weather app is a minimal desktop application that displays live weather data for any city in the INDIA.
 Built using Python, Tkinter, and the OpenWeather API, it provides users with real-time weather information, including temperature, humidity, and weather description.

 # REFERENCES